Bit-Nation/BITNATION-Panthalassa-TS/README.md

 4. Removed the hash after `../ipfs/` (at the top of this readme file) with the new hash printed in the commandline.

 ### How to use the Documentation?
 First, let me explain the project structure.
 In the project root you see a `src` folder it contains all the typescript sources files.
 So when we run `npm run build` the source get's compiled into javascript to the dist folder.
 So the file `src/EthWallet/EthUtils.ts`(which is the typescript source file) get's compiled to `dist/EthWallet/EthUtils.js`.
 This is important to understand since the documentation is generated from the `src` folder.
-So you won't be able to use the `src/EthWallet/EthUtils.ts` instead please use the quil livant file in the `dist` folder.
+So you won't be able to use the `src/EthWallet/EthUtils.ts` instead please use the equivalent file in the `dist` folder.